 - Switch to VectorStyler with the color palette panel open.

-- Select the colors that should be renamed (this can be a long list of colors).
+- Select the colors in the palette panel, that should be renamed (this can be a long list of colors).

-- Press Command+V to paste the text from the clipboard.
+- Press Command+V (Mac) or Control+V (Windows) to paste the text from the clipboard.

 - The selected colors are renamed using the lines of text.

 When renaming colors in a batch, the number of lines of text (that is, the number of names) and the number of colors do not need to match.
-If there are more names that selected colors, then only the necessary names are used.
-If there are less names, then the color naming will restart from the first name, using a single color name multiple times.
+If there are more names that selected colors, only the necessary names are used.
+If there are less names, the color naming will restart from the first name, using a single name for multiple palette colors.